atulgit/Kotak_Cherry/README.md

 ## Known Bugs and Limitations
 1. Scheduled notification for Tasks will not show Toast.
 Notification will be shown only on notification center of the OS.
-2. No relation database is used to keep the development effort to minimal.
+2. No relational database is used to keep the development effort to minimal.
 3. App is not tested in iOS and Web.

 ## Pointers